Omarugawa Pumped Storage Power Station

 The Omarugawa Pumped Storage Power Station (小丸川発電所, Omarugawa Hatsudensho) is a large pumped-storage hydroelectric power station in Kijo in the Koyu District of Miyazaki Prefecture, Japan.
 With a total installed capacity of 1200 MW, it is one of the largest pumped-storage power stations in Japan.

 The facility is run by the Kyushu Electric Power Company.

 The power plant started operation in July 2007 and all four units were commissioned by July 2011.

 Like most pumped-storage facilities, the power station uses two reservoirs, releasing and pumping as the demand rises and falls.

 Oseuchi Dam and Kanasumi Dam form the upper artificial reservoir, while Ishikawauchi Dam on the Omaru river (Omarugawa) forms the lower reservoir.
 Ishikawauchi Dam is a 47.5 m concrete gravity dam, while Oseuchi and Kanasumi dams are rock-fill dams, 65.5 m and 42.5 m high, respectively.
 The natural influx on water on the upper reservoir is limited, therefore the plant can be considered almost pure pumped-storage.
 The entire upper pond was made waterproof with asphalt to avoid leakage in the surrounding permeable soil.

 The two reservoirs are connected through underground penstocks.
 The power plant is located underground in the middle.
 The power station employs 4 pump-generators.
 Unit 1 and 4 were manufactured by Hitachi, while units 2 and 3 are from Mitsubishi.
 The maximum amount of water used by the plant is 222 cubic meters per second, for an effective storage capacity of 7 hours.
 All units are adjustable speed systems, allowing for a rapid variation of power levels during both pumping and generation.

-A visitor's center, Pino' Q Park, was opened by Kyushu Electric Power in July 2008.
+A visitor center, Pino' Q Park, was opened by Kyushu Electric Power in July 2008.
 The center features miniature models of the power plant, videos and other media to explain the operation of the pumped-storage plant.